Sleeping Well Every Night for the Whole Family! Sleep Tips for Everyone

-Despite these incredible benefits more then half of U.S. adults get less then 7-8 hours of sleep at night!
-Luckily, there are a few sleep solutions that can help.
+Despite these incredible benefits more then half of U.S. adults get less then 7-8 hours of shuteye at night!
+Luckily, there are a few solutions that can help.

 If you are one of the 75% of adults who report having a sleep problem, consider some of these helpful sleep tips to start to get the sleep you need and your body craves:

 While you have young children you might want to set your bedtime earlier than usual.
 Even on weekends, try not to modify it by more than an hour.
 Routines “condition” us for sleep, psychologically and physiologically, and the conditioned response then makes it easier to fall asleep and stay asleep.
 This tip is essential for children’s night sleep and naps too!